 You're required to keep an accurate record of your time.
-For the labor costs to be accurate, you must submit your labor record on a timely basis and only charge for activities you've been assigned and authorized to work on.

 Accurate cost data is essential to any business.
-It is especially essential to us because many of our U.S. contracts are based on cost and pricing data.

-For other costs such as travel, direct costs, subcontracts, etc., you must capture the costs accurately, properly documenting the charge to a contract number, indirect number, or other cost objective.

-Some contracts may be unallowable or contract non-reimbursable for U.S. Government contracts, and these costs must be properly captured and excluded from cost claims.
+It is especially essential to us because many of our US contracts are based on cost and pricing data.
+For the labor costs to be accurate, you must submit your labor record on a timely basis, and only charge activities you've been assigned and authorized to work on.
+For other costs such as travel, other direct costs, subcontracts, etc., you must capture the costs accurately, properly documenting the charge to a contract number, indirect number, or other cost objective.
+Some contracts may be unallowable or contract non-reimbursable for US Government contracts, and these costs must be properly captured and excluded from cost claims.

-^{} Refer to Frontgrade's Accounting Policy and Finance Manual